MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-edge-server/deploy-edge-servers.md

    a.
 Three static IP addresses on the external perimeter network subnet.
 You'll also need to configure the default gateway on the external interface, for example, defining the internet-facing router or the external firewall as the default gateway.
 Configure the adapter DNS settings to point to an external DNS server, ideally a pair of external DNS servers.

    b.
 One static IP address on the external perimeter network subnet.
 You'll also need to configure the default gateway on the external interface, for example, defining the internet-facing router or the external firewall as the default gateway.
 Configure the adapter DNS settings to point to an external DNS server, or ideally a pair of external DNS servers.
-This configuration is ONLY acceptable if you have previously configured your topology to have non-standard values in the port assignments, which is covered in the [Create your Edge topology for Skype for Business Server 2015](create-your-edge-topology.md) article.
+This configuration is ONLY acceptable if you have previously configured your topology to have non-standard values in the port assignments, which is covered in the [Create your Edge topology for Skype for Business Server](create-your-edge-topology.md) article.

 3. On your internal interface, configure one static IP on the internal perimeter network subnet, and don't set a default gateway.
 Also leave the adapter DNS settings empty.

-4. Create persistent static routes on the internal interface to all internal networks where clients, Skype for Business Server 2015, and Exchange Unified Messaging (UM) servers reside.
+4. Create persistent static routes on the internal interface to all internal networks where clients, Skype for Business Server, and Exchange Unified Messaging (UM) servers reside.

 5. Edit the HOST file on each Edge Server to contain a record for the next hop server or virtual IP (VIP).
 This record will be the Director, Standard Edition server or Front End pool you configured as the Edge Server next hop address in Topology Builder.
 If you're using DNS load balancing, include a line for each member of the next hop pool.

 ## Installation

-To complete these steps successfully, you will need to have followed the steps in the [Create your Edge topology for Skype for Business Server 2015](create-your-edge-topology.md) article.
+To complete these steps successfully, you will need to have followed the steps in the [Create your Edge topology for Skype for Business Server](create-your-edge-topology.md) article.

 1. Log onto the server you've been configuring for the Edge Server role with an account that's in the local Administrator's group.